jchicatti/C-Star/README.md

 Since every message is handled as plain text, WhatsApp media and URLs, you will be harnessing the unlimited mobile data that is allowed for social media and messaging apps.

-# How to set it up
-Prerequisites:
-- A computer system with an Internet connection.
-- A version of Node.js with the Node Package Manager (NPM).

-You can verify these prerequisites by running the `node` and `npm` commands.
+# DIY setup alternative.
+No admin privileges needed.

-1. Once you have that, you need to download this repository as ZIP and extract it to your local files.
+If you do not have access to Git neither to admin privileges, then you need to download this repository as ZIP and extract it to your local files.
 ![image](https://github.com/jchicatti/C-Star/assets/56322123/a89c7c8d-79d2-4ca4-9eac-a02b76a021fa)

 2. The first time running C Star you need to install the required NPM dependencies.
 You can do this easily by running the `dependencies.bat` batch file on Windows, or by executing the equivalent command for your OS inside the `/project` folder.
 ```